 Botanical Art Classes

 Botanical art brings together a love of nature and art in the quest to create beautiful, realistic plant portraits.
-Kerri covers the skills you need in her classes for beginner through advanced levels.
+Kerri covers the skills you need in her classes and workshops for beginner through advanced levels.
+(In 2019, following a dozen years of teaching botanical art classes, and 2 intense years of leading the Art of the Plant national exhibition, I am taking time from teaching to focus on painting and projects.)

 Botanical Art Classes at Nepean Visual Arts Centre